 - Limit the amount of time your child spends staring at a screen, reading and doing close work such as homework.

 - When your child uses a digital screen, make sure that it isn’t too close to the face.

 - Teach the 20-20-20 rule: During screen time, take a break every 20 minutes to look at an object across the room or out the window about 20 feet away, for at least 20 seconds.

 Certain eye doctors offer treatment methods known as myopia control or myopia management.
 These include orthokeratology, bifocal or multifocal contact lenses, and eye drops like low dose atropine.
 Regular eyeglasses and contact lenses don't prevent its progression but do correct myopia so the child can see and function normally.

-If your child shows signs of myopia, schedule an eye exam with EyeStyles in Belmont as soon as possible.
+If your child shows signs of myopia, schedule an eye exam with EyeStyles+Care in Belmont as soon as possible.

 How is myopia diagnosed?

 Your child's eye doctor will perform a thorough pediatric eye exam to diagnose myopia, which often includes a visual acuity test, where the eye doctor will use an eye chart made up of letters of varied sizes.
 If the test results indicate myopia, then the optometrist may shine a light into their eyes and evaluate the reflection off the retina to determine the degree of refractive error for their prescription.